 Intermediate TEAchers of Mathematics (ITEAM) is a unique opportunity for outstanding Nebraska elementary teachers willing to accept the challenge of returning to graduate school to study mathematics and the teaching of mathematics.
 Faculty and graduate students at the University of Nebraska–Lincoln also are engaging in research to help us learn more about the potential of programs such as ITEAM to impact the mathematical achievement of children from elementary through high school.

-ITEAM is an 18-credit hour graduate program for teachers of grades 4-7.
-Thanks to the generous support of The Sherwood Foundation® and the Lozier Foundation, we can offer up to 30 OPS fourth- to sixth-grade teachers the opportunity to participate in this outstanding program at no cost to the teacher for tuition or fees.
+ITEAM is an 18-credit hour graduate program for teachers of grades 4-6.
+Thanks to the generous support of The Sherwood Foundation® and the Lozier Foundation, we have offered OPS fourth- to sixth-grade teachers the opportunity to participate in this outstanding program at no cost to the teacher for tuition or fees.

 The ITEAM Program

-Participating OPS teachers who start in 2016 will take three mathematics courses, two education courses, and one integrated mathematics/education capstone course to earn 18 graduate credit hours from UNL.
-Participants start July 11, 2016, and the program ends in July 2017.
-OPS TLA funds will cover all tuition and fees.
+OPS teachers who started in 2016 took three mathematics courses, two education courses, and one integrated mathematics/education capstone course to earn 18 graduate credit hours from UNL.
+OPS TLA funds covered all tuition and fees.

 During academic year courses, each semester, participants take a 3-credit graduate course, using a "blended distance education" format.
 Teachers will attend some in-person course meetings on Saturdays, and will complete other assignments online via UNL's Blackboard system.
 We note that the two academic year courses are the same education courses that Primarily Math participants take, with a shifted focus to upper elementary, rather than lower elementary, students.